 At Cotswold Family Law we encourage you to look for child-focused solutions when you are separating.
-It is invaluable for both parents to consider carefully how you will jointly care for your children in future.
+It is invaluable for both parents to consider carefully how you will work in partnership and jointly care for your children in future.

 We understand that it is not always possible for parents to agree as everyone has a different parenting style.
 You might have different views on how your children should be looked after and how often the absent parent will see them.
-In all circumstances we aim to find a positive solution for separating families to minimise the effects of divorce on children.
+In all circumstances we aim to find a positive solution for separating families because a collaborative approach will minimise the effects of divorce on children.